xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 affinities, the topology will reflect it.
 A SR-TE path computation using a specific Flex-Algo will use the Algo's topology for end the end path computation.
 It will also look at the metric type defined for the Algo and use it for the path computation.
 Even with a complex topology, a single SID is used for the end to end path, as opposed to using a series of node and adjacency SIDs to steer traffic across a shared topology.
-Each node participating in the algorithm has adjacencies to other nodes utilizing the same algorithm, so when a incoming MPLS label matching the algo SID enters, it will utilize the path specific to the algorithm.
-A Flex-Algo can also be used as a constraint in an ODN policy.
+Each node participating in the algorithm has adjacencies to other nodes utilizing the same algorithm, so when an incoming SRv6 IP address or MPLS label matching the algo SID enters, it will utilize the path specific to the algorithm.
+On-demand SR-TE policies can also use a specific algorithm.

-### Flex-Algo Dual-Plane Example
+### Flex-Algo SR-MPLS dual-plane topology example
 A very simple use case for Flex-Algo is to easily define a dual-plane network topology where algorithm 129 red and algorithm 130 is green.
 Nodes A1 and A6 participate in both algorithms.
 When a path request is made for algorithm 129,